 "Accrued Value" means, with respect to each share of Redeemable Convertible Preferred Stock, the sum, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Redeemable Convertible Preferred Stock, of (i) \$100.00 plus (ii) on each Quarterly Dividend Date, an additional amount equal to the dollar value of any dividends on a share of Redeemable Convertible Preferred Stock which have accrued on any dividend payment date and have not been previously added to such Accrued Value.

-As of June 30, 2023, no dividends have been declared or distributed to any stockholders, and the Company has accrued dividends to date totaling \$0.2 million.
+As of June 30, 2024, no dividends have been declared or distributed to any stockholders, and the Company has accrued dividends through June 30, 2024 totaling \$2.5 million.

 Liquidation Preferences